The HulC: Confidence Regions from Convex Hulls: Confidence Regions under Unimodality

 Using the results of~\cite{lanke1974interval}, we can construct a confidence interval based on unimodality of the estimation procedure.
 The resulting confidence interval is very similar to the one from the \hulcnospace.
 The \uhulc method is presented in Algorithm~\ref{alg:confidence-unimodal}.

-The \uhulc can be seen as a generalization of the \hulc where we also use the unimodality of estimators, if available.
-Taking $t = 0$ in the \uhulc gives exactly the \hulcnospace.
-The confidence interval with $t = 0$ need not have coverage validity if the asymptotic median bias is $1/2$ and by taking $t > 0$, we get asymptotic coverage when the limiting distribution is unimodal even if the asymptotic median bias is $1/2$.
+The \uhulc can be seen as a generalization of the \hulc where we also use the unimodality of estimators, if available. {\uhulc involves a tuning parameter $t$ indicates how much to inflate the convex hull confidence interval.} Taking $t = 0$ in the \uhulc gives exactly the \hulcnospace.
+The confidence interval with $t = 0$ need not have coverage validity if the asymptotic median bias is $1/2$ and by taking $t > 0$, we get asymptotic coverage when the limiting distribution is unimodal even if the asymptotic median bias is $1/2$. {Even if $\Delta < 1/2$, using $t > 0$ yields a reduction in the number of estimators used for convex hull.
+Formally, set $Q(B; t, \Delta) := P(B;\Delta)(1 + t)^{-B + 1}$, which is upper bounded by $P(B; \Delta)$.
+Then $\uhulc$ only requires $B_{\alpha,t,\Delta}$ many independent estimators, where $B_{\alpha,t,\Delta}$ is the smallest integer such that $Q(B_{\alpha,t,\Delta}; t, \Delta) \le \alpha$.}

 In the \uhulcnospace, we assume that the limiting median bias $\Delta$ is known, but one can always substitute $\Delta = 1/2$ if median bias is unknown; recall that $P(B;1/2) = 1$ for all $B$.
-Alternatively, one can use the subsampling approach from Section~\ref{sec:adaptive-convex-hull} to replace $\Delta$ with the subsampling estimator.
+Instead of assuming a known $\Delta$, one can use the subsampling approach from Section~\ref{sec:adaptive-convex-hull} to replace $\Delta$ with the subsampling estimator.
 We leave it to future work to derive a final miscoverage bound for this subsampling-based procedure.

 The following theorem (proved in Section~\ref{appsec:unimodal-CI-coverage}) shows that the confidence interval returned by the \uhulc has a miscoverage probability bounded asymptotically by $\alpha$. \begin{thm} Suppose the estimators $\widehat{\theta}_j$ in the \uhulc are independent and are constructed based on approximately equal sized samples.
 Further, suppose the estimators are continuously distributed and satisfy